 "I don't want a family, I need one." ~ Pathway Foster Child

 Foster parents are ordinary people who are genuinely concerned about the children and families in their community.
 They are people who want to make a difference and believe that they can impact a child’s life in a positive way.
 Foster parents provide not only the basic food, clothing and shelter that all children need, but also love, guidance, discipline and stability.

 Why choose Pathway?

-Pathway Caring for Children’s Therapeutic Foster Care system provides care for children ages 0-18 who are in the custody of county agencies or direct placements.
+Pathway Caring for Children’s Therapeutic and Family Foster Care system provides care for children ages 0-18 who are in the custody of Northeast Ohio county agencies or direct placements in.
 Our caring and trauma-informed staff provide services to help support our foster parents and the children in their care:

 24-hour crisis support from well-trained and experienced staff